eperez3181/eperez3181/README.md

 ### Hi there, I'm Estela 👋

 - I am a junior data analyst
-- I enjoy Python, Pandas, and Matplotlib
+- I enjoy Python, Pandas, Matplotlib, and PostgreSQL
 - I am currently learning about Machine Learning and AWS-RDS

 My portfolio is under construction and will be available soon!